Northern Michigan is filled with wineries and stunning views that you don’t want to miss. Here are the Best Michigan Wineries to Visit.

 The Boathouse is unique as it’s right on the canal, so all you have to do is walk in, get a glass of wine and head right outside to one of the many lawn chairs and watch the boaters cruise by.
 They also have live music a few nights a week in the summer, so we usually plan to go on those days.
 Can you think of anything better than drinking wine with friends, with the water in the background and listening to live music?
 I can’t!

 In fact, the kids even like going to this one because they love the music and watching the boats.
 Since my husband prefers red wine and we are usually here for awhile, we get a bottle of the Cab Franc, it’s not a bad price at $32, but do not expect it to taste like a California wine…it’s not.
 I also like the Pinot Grigio.
 I feel like you really can’t go wrong with a Pinot Grigio, well, unless it’s really sweet.
+I was told that two Rosé’s will be making an appearance in 2020 and I absolutely love Rosé so I am really looking forward to trying them!
+I will let you know what I think after we visit in late summer.

 This one isn’t a winery, but I am adding it here as a bonus for you all.
 You’re welcome.
 You can actually walk from the Boathouse to Northern Latitudes.
 Northern Latitudes is a distillery and it offers free tastings, but I recommend skipping the crazy crowds around the tasting area and head straight to the bar.
 They make some of the most amazing cocktails you will ever have, and I am not over exaggerating.

 The prices are reasonable and these cocktails pack a punch!
 My mom’s favorite is the Pina Colada, I like the Hell Yeah, Cherry Cobbler, Ginger Sunset and the Ginger Mule.
 The Kentucky Waffle is always a favorite of the guys.
+The Hell Yeah is the one pictured above.

 Have you ever been to the wineries in Northern Michigan?
 If so, which would you say are the best Michigan wineries to visit?